Overview

 To facilitate this springboarding, and in order to maximize participation across the OASIS+ IDIQs, contractors are encouraged to notify the OASIS+ CO when SB socioeconomic categories applicable to the OASIS+ program are obtained.

-Domain Enhancement provides existing OASIS+ contractors the opportunity to submit a proposal to add Domains that they do not already hold under their currently awarded contract(s) through a contract modification.
-To be considered for Domain Enhancement, the Contractor must submit all of the following to the OASIS+ CO:
+The procedures under this section provide existing OASIS+ Contractors the opportunity to submit a proposal to add one or more Domains that they do not already hold under their currently awarded contract(s) through a contract modification.
+Add Domain Modification procedures will only be available when the applicable contract’s solicitation is open and accepting offers for the applicable Domain(s).
+To be considered for an Add Domain Modification, the Contractor must have signed any outstanding contract modifications and submitted the following to the OASIS+ CO via the OSP:

-b. the proposal must receive an evaluated score equal to or higher than the qualification threshold for the proposed Domain(s).
+2. the proposal must receive an evaluated score equal to or higher than the qualification threshold for the proposed Domain(s).